goblinfactory/study-ionic-sandbox/README.md

 - this is a very short list, , ***load time!***  and reliance on `apps.ionic.io` and few minor issues
  - *Load Time*
   - Around 10 seconds for a vanilla out of the box scafolded app in debug mode (i.e. without `--prod` set. )
+  - I believe (I might be wrong) but, this is still faster than using Xamarin Forms for cross platform dev.
+Comparing to my Xamarin Forms hello world app. (also in debug) on my phone.
   - here's some skinny on load times, ...scroll all the way to the bottom
   - https://forum.ionicframework.com/t/ionic-2-speed-up-boot-time/46372/135
  - reliance on apps.ionic.io to create the publishable app?